What shareholders can do to beat the market with Clear Secure Inc. (YOU) stock - The Dwinnex

 Ratios:

-To gain a deeper understanding of YOU’s stock, we examine its different ratios.
-It provided that stocks Price–to–Cash (P/C) ratio for the trailing twelve months (TTM) is standing at 5.81 whereas its Price-to-Free Cash Flow (P/FCF) for the term is 34.24.
+For a deeper understanding of Clear Secure Inc.’s stock, let’s take a closer look at its various ratios.
+It provided that stocks Price–to–Cash (P/C) ratio for the trailing twelve months (TTM) is standing at 5.81 whereas its Price-to-Free Cash Flow (P/FCF) for the term is 34.22.
 For the most recent quarter (mrq), Quick Ratio is recorded 2.10 and its Current Ratio is at 2.10.
 In the meantime, Its Debt-to-Equity ratio is 0.00 whereas as Long-Term Debt/Eq ratio is at 0.00.

 Upgrades & Downgrades